Internal conflict in Peru: Military analysis

-Military historian Sara Blake, writing in the Small War's journal analysed the "Peruvian government effectively decapitated the Shining Path, but failed to address the root causes of the insurgency".
+Military historian Sara Blake, writing in the Small Wars journal, analyzed the "Peruvian government effectively decapitated the Shining Path, but failed to address the root causes of the insurgency".

-The Peruvian government successfully mobilised local self defence forces the "rondas campesinas", or peasant patrols.
+The Peruvian government successfully mobilized local self defence forces the "rondas campesinas", or peasant patrols.
 These groups relieved central military forces from garrison requirements, which both enabled their coordination against insurgents but also prevented friction between locals and soldiers as most contact between civilians and government forces involved these local groups.
-Military and police atrocities became less common as the conflict progressed ascommunity groups took a greater role in security policy in the highland area.
+Military and police atrocities became less common as the conflict progressed as community groups took a greater role in security policy in the highland area.
 Blake notes that "the massive expansion of the organizations in 1990 and 1991 corresponded to a 30 percent decline in recorded casualties and deaths in the departments of Andahuaylas, Apurímac, Ayacucho, and Junín".

 President Fujimori passed a national law in 1992 giving the rondas campesina the right to bear arms, this was a highly symbolic gesture as it repealed colonial era legislation which forbade native Indians from possessing modern military technologies.

 A second successful adoption of the Peruvian government in the latter period of the conflict was the passage of Repentance laws that allowed lower level supporters of Shining Path to receive amnesties or only short sentences.
 This separated the interests of the leadership from the rank and file.
-Human intelligence gathered from defectors proved useful in targeting remaining Shining Path cells and the leadership.
+Human intelligence gathered from defectors proved useful in targeting the remaining Shining Path cells and the leadership.

-Even though Peru was until 1980 ruled by a military junta there was not a complete absence of popular influence on policy especially at a local level, rural cooperatives and federations allowed the pursuit of development and expression of left wing positions without insurgency.
-With the transition to democracy in 1980, Marxist–Leninist political parties were able to operate such as Alianza Popular Revolucionaria Americana, whose candidate Alan Garcia would win the presidency in 1985 and see the party win over 100 seats in the chamber of deputies.
-The expanding allowance for democratic participation for all citizens including those of left wing perspectives increasingly undercut Shining Path.
+Even though Peru was until 1980 ruled by a military junta there was not a complete absence of popular influence on policy especially at a local level, rural cooperatives and federations allowed the pursuit of development and expression of left-wing positions without insurgency.
+With the transition to democracy in 1980, leftist political parties were able to operate such as Alianza Popular Revolucionaria Americana, whose candidate Alan Garcia would win the presidency in 1985 and see the party win over 100 seats in the chamber of deputies.
+The expanding allowance for democratic participation for all citizens including those of left-wing perspectives increasingly undercuts Shining Path.